Have I Succeeded?

 I'm glad you asked!

-You should introduce yourself to the lovely community (opens new window) and get to know your fellow peers.
+You should check out our lovely reddit community (opens new window) and get to know your fellow peers.

 If you got ViceDrop (opens new window), I recommend you input your recovery steps and post a daily journal entry.